To keep up to date with our global roll-out and developments, please complete your details below:

 LG Chem, South Korea

-A new partnership and licence sale between Mura, KBR and leading global chemical producer LG Chem was announced in January 2022.
-This partnership will support the continued international roll-out of HydroPRS™, with the first project in South Korea to initially recycle up to 25,000 tonnes of plastic waste annually.
+The partnership and license sale between Mura, KBR and leading global chemical producer LG Chem was announced in January 2022.
+This partnership supports the continued roll-out of Hydro-PRT®, with this first project in South Korea to initially recycle up to 25kta of RPF and due to begin commercial operations in 2025.

-South Korea is a crucial market for deploying HydroPRS™, being one of the world’s leaders in plastic consumption per capita.
-The country aims to reduce its plastic waste by 20 percent by 2025.
+South Korea is a crucial market for deploying Hydro-PRT®, being one of the world’s leaders in plastic consumption per capita.
+The country aims to reduce its plastic waste by 20% by 2025.

 Background Image